domRiddle/ASF/Escrow.md

 **Q:** How to remove ASF 2FA?

 **A:** Simply stop ASF and remove associated ```BotName.db``` of the bot with linked ASF 2FA you want to remove.
 This option will remove associated imported 2FA with ASF, but will NOT delink your authenticator.
-If you instead want to delink your authenticator, apart from removing it from ASF (firstly), you should delink it in authenticator of your choice (Android, SDA or WinAuth), or - if you can't for some reason, use revocation code that you received during linkling for that via Steam website.
+If you instead want to delink your authenticator, apart from removing it from ASF (firstly), you should delink it in authenticator of your choice (Android, SDA or WinAuth), or - if you can't for some reason, use revocation code that you received during linkling that authenticator, on the Steam website.

 ***